 As for the directions of this action plan are 1) Adaptation of the strategy, policy, management, technology, and behavior to reduce (negative) impacts of climate change to its minimum level, and when possible utilize and maximize its positive impacts.
 2) Efforts to reduce impacts (consequences) of climate change, both directly and indirectly, continuously or discontinuously or permanently, as well as its impacts by degree10.
 To achieve this objective, this program will always be synergized with the climate change and sustainable development adaptation roadmap that the Government of Maluku Province has owned, and RAN-API which has been designated by the National Development Planning Board (Bappenas).
 In its implementation, the program will always collaborate with the Local Government, particularly with the Regional Development Planning Board, and the Maritime Affairs and Fisheries Office of Maluku Province and Central Maluku Regency.
-Coordination and support for this program plan can be found in letter of support of the Maritime Affairs and Fisheries Office of Maluku Regency (enclosed), and support from three Negeri Government Administration in the project site (enclosed).
+Coordination and support for this program plan can be found in letter of support of the Maritime Affairs and Fisheries Office of Maluku Province and Central Maluku Regency (enclosed), and support from three Negeri Government Administration in the project site (enclosed).

-Ecological Resilience: In ecological resilience sector within the national action plan, Bappenas sets4 forth its targets, which are, 1) Reducing the size of damaged natural ecosystem in land and sea caused by extreme climate and climate change, 2) Increasing the quality and quantity of coral reefs, 3) Reducing degree of endangerment faced by key species as the result of climate change, 4) Enhancing the ecosystem resilience system.
+Ecological Resilience: In ecological resilience sector within the national action plan, Bappenas sets forth its targets, which are, 1) Reducing the size of damaged natural ecosystem in land and sea caused by extreme climate and climate change, 2) Increasing the quality and quantity of coral reefs, 3) Reducing degree of endangerment faced by key species as the result of climate change, 4) Enhancing the ecosystem resilience system.
 The Ministry of Maritime Affairs and Fisheries has a strategic plan for rehabilitation of coastal areas All of these targets are outlined as outputs in this project activities, there will be 12 ha coral reefs to be restored and, further, this project will form 3 care-for-coral reefs communities equipped with organizational knowledge and building.
-With the recovery of the coastal ecosystem, there is a high possibility for sustainability for the key species, in which case, also supports the livelihood of the fishers as well.